Sport in Georgia (country): Wrestling

 Wrestling remains a historically important sport.
 Some historians claim that the Greco-Roman style of wrestling incorporates many Georgian elements.
 Within Georgia, one of the most popularized styles of wrestling is the Kakhetian style.
 However, other styles are not as widely used today.
 For example, the Khevsureti region of Georgia has three different styles of wrestling.

 Football

 Football is one of the most popular sports in Georgia.
 It is governed by the Georgian Football Federation (GFF).
 The GFF organizes the men's, women's, and futsal national teams.
 Modern football was introduced by English sailors playing in Poti at the beginning of the 20th century.

 Rugby union

-Rugby union is one of the most popular team sports in the country.
+Rugby union is the most popular sport in the country.
 They have qualified in every single Rugby World Cup since 2003, their best result being winning two games at pool stage in the Rugby World Cup 2015.
 Their national team is considered to be Tier 2 with high performance.